Personal Social Health Education

 RSE (Relationship & Sex Education) is run along side power PSHE curriculum and that Wendell Park we use that Christopher Winter Project resources to deliver a appropriate curriculum as advised by the Healthy Schools Partnership.

 During the school year at Wendell Park we have several seemed weeks such as Anti-Bullying Week, Sports Week and Black History Month; all of which encourage the children to develop awareness and explore cross curricular links.

-We encourage healthy eating in and out of school and we teach all children the principles of eating healthily as part of the PHSE curriculum.
-The school is also a member of the Healthy Schools programme and has already achieved its Bronze award.
-We are currently working towards our Silver award.
+We encourage healthy eating in and out of school and we teach all children the principles of eating healthily as part of the PSHE curriculum.
+The school is also a member of the Healthy Schools programme and has already achieved its Bronze and Silver whole school awards and Gold Early Years Award.
+We are currently working towards our Gold whole school award.
 A large part of this will be informing children about the changes to the Eatwell Plate and encouraging healthier pack lunches throughout the school.
-In the Early Years we will be having a particular focus on Dental Health.
 We are working in conjunction with MyTimeActive and MEND who are working throughout the school on different health projects.

-As part of the requirements of the Healthy Schools Award we are no longer able to accept Birthday cakes at school.
+As part of the requirements of the Healthy Schools Award we are no longer able to accept birthday cakes at school.
 You are welcome to provide healthy snacks to share with your child’s class for their special day, but please ensure that all treats are 100% nut free and low sugar.
-Examples might be fruit breads, fruit kebabs, muffins, carrot/lemon/banana/raisin cakes or flapjacks.
+Examples might be fruit breads, fruit kebabs, muffins, carrot/lemon/banana/raisin cakes, popcorn (no added salt/sugar) or flapjacks.

 Packing a Healthy Lunch - click to download

 Use the eatwell plate to help you get the balance right.
 It shows how much of what you eat should come from each food group.